-Task no Task Description Weighting Outcomes to be Assessed Date 1 Composition Composition of a piece of music using notation software.
-35% 5.4, 5.6, 5.7,5.9.
-Term 1 Week 9 2 Performance Solo/Ensemble performance of a piece (own choice) 30% 5.2,5.3 Term 2 Week 7 3 Listening & Performance Exam Exam-listening (written response to aural and score material).
-35% 5.3, 5.8, 5.10, 5.12 Term 4 Week 4 Exam Week
+Task no Task Description Weighting Outcomes Due Date 1 Composition Online submission Composition of a piece of music using notation software.
+35% 5.4, 5.5, 5.9 Term 1 Week 10 2 Performance In class assessment Solo/Ensemble performance of a piece (own choice) 30% 5.1, 5.3 Term 2 Week 8 3 Listening In class assessment Examination-listening (written response to aural and score material).
+35% 5.7, 5.8 Term 4 Week 3

-Outcome Description 5.1 Performs repertoire with increasing levels of complexity in a range of musical styles demonstrating an understanding of the musical concepts 5.2 Performs repertoire in a range of styles demonstrating interpretation of musical notation and the application of different types of technology 5.3 Performs music with appropriate stylistic features demonstrating solo and ensemble awareness 5.4 Demonstrates an understanding of the musical concepts through improvising, arranging and composing in the styles and genres of music selected for study 5.6 Uses different forms of technology in the composition process 5.7 Understands musical concepts through analysis, comparison and critical discussion of music from different stylistic, social, cultural and historical contexts 5.8 Understands musical concepts through aural identification, discrimination, memorization and notation in the music selected for study 5.9 Demonstrates an understanding of musical literacy through the appropriate application of notation, terminology and the interpretation and analysis of scores used in the music selected for study 5.10 Demonstrates an understanding of the influence and impact of technology on music 5.12 Demonstrates a developing confidence and willingness to engage in performing, composing, and listening experiences
+5.1 Performs repertoire with increasing levels of complexity in a range of musical styles demonstrating an understanding of the musical concepts 5.2 Performs repertoire in a range of styles demonstrating interpretation of musical notation and the application of different types of technology 5.3 Performs music with appropriate stylistic features demonstrating solo and ensemble awareness 5.4 Demonstrates an understanding of the musical concepts through improvising, arranging and composing in the styles and genres of music selected for study 5.5 Notates own compositions, applying forms of notation appropriate to the music selected for study 5.6 Uses different forms of technology in the composition process 5.7 Understands musical concepts through analysis, comparison and critical discussion of music from different stylistic, social, cultural and historical contexts 5.8 Understands musical concepts through aural identification, discrimination, memorization and notation in the music selected for study 5.9 Demonstrates an understanding of musical literacy through the appropriate application of notation, terminology and the interpretation and analysis of scores used in the music selected for study 5.10 Demonstrates an understanding of the influence and impact of technology on music 5.12 Demonmstrates a developing confidence and willingness to engage in performing, composing, and listening experiences

-PERSONAL DEVELOPMENT, HEALTH AND PHYSICAL EDUCATION PDHPE FACULTY HT contact: Mr Angus Glynne
+YEAR 10 PERSONAL DEVELOPMENT, HEALTH AND PHYSICAL EDUCATION PDHPE FACULTY HT contact: Mr Michael Parker